Henryk Domski: Downfall

 In July 1925, a commission chaired by Stalin accused Domski of a series of errors dating back to his criticism of the war with Poland five years earlier.
 In October, he was forced to resign from the Central Committee of the Polish Communist Party.
 He was also compelled to remain in the Soviet union, where he worked as a journalist.
 The real reason for his dismissal, according to the historian Isaac Deutscher, was not any political errors he may have made, but that he backed Zinoviev in emerging conflict between Zinoviev and Stalin.
 Lenski, who backed Stalin was retained as party leader.

 In 1927, Domski declared his support for the Left Opposition, led by Leon Trotsky and Zinoviev.
 He was expelled from the Polish Communist Party in February 1928, and arrested.
 In August, he joined Zinoviev and his supporters in renouncing the opposition and seeking readmission to the party.
 After his release, he returned to Moscow, resumed work as a journalist, and was associated with the Polish section of the Russian Association of Proletarian Writers.
 In April 1930, he was allowed to rejoin the Communist Party, and later the Union of Soviet Writers.

 Early in 1935, when dozens of former associates of Zinoviev were arrested following the assassination of Sergei Kirov, Domski was again expelled from the communist party.
-He was arrested on 3 November 1936, and shot on 26 October 1937, and buried in the Donski Cemtetary, in Moscow.
+He was arrested on 3 November 1936, and shot on 26 October 1937, and buried in the Donski Cemetery, in Moscow.